aevyrie/bevy_mod_picking/README.md

 # Getting Pick Data

-Mesh picking intersection are reported in world coordinates.
+Mesh picking intersections are reported in world coordinates.
+A ray is cast into the scene using the `PickSource` you provided, and checked for intersections against every mesh that has been marked as a `PickableMesh`.
+The results report which entities were intersected, as well as the 3D coordinates of the corresponding intersection.
+The results are reported in pick groups, allowing the same mesh(es) to be pickable by different sets of `PickSource`s.

 You can use the `PickState` resource to either get the topmost entity, or a list of all entities sorted by distance (near -> far) under the cursor:

 ```rust
 fn get_picks(